Updated: Apr 6

 There are many lists of diverse dolls, toys, and books circulating (we have them too!).
 A play space filled with diverse toys and books that are representative of the world is a step in the right direction.
 However, as an early childhood expert, a play expert, and a mom of biracial children, I want to say that purchasing from a list is not enough to raise anti-racist children.

-So, let’s get on the floor and do it!
-Yes, I mean literally get on the floor.
+So, let’s get on the floor and do the work!
+Yes, we mean literally get on the floor.
 Part of our work as parents means raising a generation of anti-racist allies, and for our kids, these lessons should start during playtime.
 Through play, you can model what it looks like and feels like to show empathy, to work for equity, to practice radical love, and to start the life-long teaching of anti-racism.

 And we must start early.
 Children’s understanding of race begins at 6 months.
 There is research to suggest that a child’s mindset is determined by age 2.
 Their ideas about race and finally their understanding and racial bias forms between 2-4 years.